UdayPandita/AP_Project/README.md

 -On running the project the main screen for the game will be opened providing one with two option the play button and option button .

--The option button provides the user with services to switch the sound according to his requirement and the load save service through which the user can access his previous saved game level.
+-The option button provides the user with services to switch the sound according to his requirement and with the load save service through which the user can access his previous saved game level.

--The play button will bring the user to level selection screen where he can select the levels (3 preesently).
+-The play button will bring the user to level selection screen where he can select the levels (presently 3).

 -On selecting the desired level the screen for the respective level will be opened  .